kestra-io/docs/docs/developer-guide/conditions/README.md

 ---
 # Conditions

-Conditions are use in [Triggers](../triggers) & [Listeners](../listeners) in order to limit the case this one could happen.
+Conditions are used in [Triggers](../triggers) & [Listeners](../listeners) in order to limit the cases in which a task/execution is triggered.
 For example:
-* you can limit the listeners to only specified status
+* you can limit the listeners to only a specified status
 * you can limit triggers to specified namespace prefix
 * ....

 You can pass a list of conditions and all the conditions must match to enable the current action.

-Available condition are :
+Available conditions include:

 - [ExecutionFlowCondition](/plugins/core/conditions/io.kestra.core.models.conditions.types.ExecutionFlowCondition.html)
 - [ExecutionNamespaceCondition](/plugins/core/conditions/io.kestra.core.models.conditions.types.ExecutionNamespaceCondition.html)